AndrewLin95/booking_app/README.md

 4. Add roles to give staff permissions to certain services

-5. Add validation to allow for "working hours" to be booked
+5. Add validation to allow for "working hours" to be booked.

+6. Add validation to prevent booking before the current date